akeneo/pim-docs/contributing/contributing.rst

 We're happy to connect the PIM with any third-party system !

-* Begin by check on the forum that nobody is writing the same connector : http://www.akeneo.com/forum/importexport-connectors/
+* Begin by check on the forum that nobody is writing the same connector: http://www.akeneo.com/forum/importexport-connectors/
 * Create your connector :doc:`/cookbook/import_export/create-connector`

 Submitting a Feature Request